Apple Reportedly Blocked Police iPhone Hacking Tool and Nobody Knows How

 iOS Content Blockers

-enjoyable.
+than enjoyable.
 Content blocking has become more popular among consumers and are a way of telling publishers and companies who advertise on websites that they want a less intrusive web experience.
-There are many ad blocker apps
+There are many ad

 Some ad blockers are free to download and try out, but to get a full list of features which enable the software more effective, you will need to pay via an in-app purchase.